 The 90th percentile waiting time is the amount of time in which 90% of all patients presenting to an emergency department were seen by a nurse or doctor.

-- Statewide totals exclude Albury for all percentage and percentile measures
+- Statewide totals exclude Albury for all percentile measures

 - Results for the current financial year are preliminary and will be finalised in November.
 Results from the previous financial year have been finalised

 - * No results are available

 - Targets for FY 2020-21 were not approved at the time of reporting for Q2 (Oct - Dec 2020) results

 - FY 2020-21 Q2 (Oct - Dec 2020) data may be impacted by Electronic Medical Records (EMR) system implementation for Bendigo Hospital.